We study Neuroenergetics

-Dr. Rangaraju starts as the Research Group Leader of the Neuroenergetics Lab in January 2020.
+Dr. Vidhya Rangaraju started her Research Group Leader position at the Max Planck Florida Institute for Neuroscience in January 2020.
 The overarching goal of the Rangaraju group is to investigate the energy use and supply of biological processes in neurons.

-Dr. Rangaraju completed her PhD in the lab of Dr. Timothy Ryan at Weill Cornell Medicine in New York.
+Rangaraju completed her Ph.D. in the lab of Dr. Timothy Ryan at Weill Cornell Medicine in New York.
 During her graduate work, she developed a novel optical reporter of synaptic ATP to measure dynamic changes in ATP concentrations and elucidated the link between neuronal activity and ATP synthesis.

 She is the recipient of numerous awards, including the Vincent du Vigneaud Award of Excellence, Lindau Nobel Laureate Meeting Award, the MPIBR Scientific Discovery of the Year Award, and the SfN Peter and Patricia Gruber International Research Award.